jhcheung/almost-simply-one/README.md

 npm start
 ```

-Then, you can navigate to localhost:8000 and play the game.
-Please note that this is a multiplayer game with no single player mode so multiple players are needed to experiene fully.
+Then, you can navigate to localhost:8000 and create a game to play.
+Please note that this is a multiplayer game with no single player mode so multiple players will need to join the game to start.